 Corporate Information Governance Manager

 or email: firstname.lastname@example.org and tell us of your concerns.
-Your concerns will be investigated and you will be notified of the outcome within 10 working days of receiving your letter of concern.
+Your concerns will be investigated and you will be notified of the outcome within one calendar month of receiving your letter of concern.
+If in the event there is any reason for delay, you will be notified and the reasons why explained to you.

 If you remain unsatisfied with the outcome, you may refer the matter to the Information Commissioner’s Office (ICO).
 The ICO is responsible for enforcing data protection legislation and offers a range of publications about your rights, as well as advice and assistance: